redwoodsam/ScrambledBotGame/README.md

 Dependencies:
 =============

-Python 3.7
+-Python 3.7
-python-telegram-bot
-sqlalchemy
+-python-telegram-bot
+-pymysql
+-sqlalchemy

 How to run:
 ===========

 - Inside the bot folder, rename the settings.py.sample.py to 'settings.py' and insert your access token in its variable.
+- Inside the database folder, rename the db_settings_sample.py to 'db_settings.py' and insert your database connection informations inside the variables
 - Run main.py

 Contact:
 ========

-Email: redwoodsamuel@gmail.com
+-Email: redwoodsamuel@gmail.com
-Telegram: @redwoodsam
+-Telegram: @redwoodsam